Presentation

 PROGRAMS

 The School offers a full-time three-year Diploma of Collegial Studies (DEC 561.BB) in collaboration with cégep du Vieux Montréal and approved by the ministère de l’Éducation et de l'enseignement supérieur.
 Specific training is provided by the School while general training (French, Philosophy, English, Physical Education and complementary courses) is offered by the cégep du Vieux Montréal.
 Students can also take these courses in English due to an agreement between Cégep du Vieux Montréal and Dawson College.
+However, for students from other Canadian provinces, the French Exit Exam is mandatory for the DEC diploma (DCS).

 The School also offers an Attestation d’études collégiales program (AEC NRC.05) which is composed of only the specific dance courses.
 Only international students are eligible.